ICE Adventure, Posted on February 9, 2018

-ICE trike originally hand no intention on producing an Adventure 26” or Sprint 26” trike with suspension.
-People buy ICE trike for a lot of different reasons, some people for the quality, some for the ride, some for seating position and some for the ability to fold.
-For ICE the 20” wheel just makes so much good sense.
+ICE Trike originally hand no intention on producing an Adventure 26” or Sprint 26” trike.
+People buy ICE trike for a lot of different reasons.
+Some people buy it for the quality, some for the ride, some for seating position and some for the ability to fold.
+For ICE, the 20” wheel just makes so much good sense.
 Some of the advantages to the Adventure 20” and Sprint 20” suspended trikes are that they folds so nice and small.
 The trike is lighter with the 20” rear wheel and you do not have to carry two different size inter tubes with you in case of a flat tire.
-If you live in a hilly area like where ICE is located in the United Kingdom, simply a 26” wheel will raise your gear ratio making it too difficult to climb steep hills for some people.
+If you live in a hilly area, like where ICE is located in the United Kingdom, simply a 26” wheel will raise your gear ratio making it too difficult to climb steep hills for some people.
 So why now are they producing a 26” suspended rear wheel trike?
 Simply because customers demand it.
-I live in the Midwest, I am a very young and fit fifty year old and have raced two wheel bicycle for most of my life.
-I raced BMX bike all over the country and even mountain biked before there were front shocks.
-Today I still love bike riding and still love going stupid fast, but when it comes to the ride, give me that suspension and 26” rear wheel so I can go farther and faster without feeling beat up at the end of the day.
+I live in the Midwest.
+I am a very young and fit fifty two year old and have raced two wheel bicycles for most of my life.
+I raced BMX bikes all over the country and even mountain biked before there were front shocks.
+Today, I still love bike riding and still love going stupid fast.
+But when it comes to the ride, give me that suspension and 26” rear wheel so I can go farther and faster without feeling beat up at the end of the day.

 Frame: The frame on the ICE Trike is 100% 4130 Crome-moly steel TIG welded together.
 I would have to say the welds are beautiful and of the highest quality in the industry.
-You will not be able to find any manufacturer building a better quality frame that ICE.
+You will not be able to find any manufacturer building a better quality frame than the ICE.

-Paint: The ICE paint jobs are fantastic; there is no one in the bike industry that is better.
+Paint: The ICE paint jobs are fantastic.
+There is no one in the bike industry that is better at painting.
 All the other brands of trikes in the industry just hope they can do as good of a job as the ICE paint jobs.
-ICE offers three colors on most of the Adventure trike models, blue, red and black.
+ICE only offers the Adventure in blue so I hope you like blue.

-Seat: The seat height on the Adventure is higher than most other brands have to offer.
+Seat: The seat height on the Adventure is higher than most other brands offer.
 I will have to say the seat angle on the Adventure is the most adjustable I have found.
-The seat angle will adjust from 42 to 49 degrees which make the Adventure seat one of the most upright.
-Now on to the seat mesh, ICE has been way ahead of their competition when it comes to the seat mesh.
-The seat mesh is breathable on the back so your back does not get so hot and sweaty and the bottom is breathable as well.
-ICE put in a breathable foam pad in the bottom of the seat to give you some extra support plus extra comfort.
-The sides of the seat mesh have just the right amount of extra padding to not only cushion you from the seat frame but also helps hold you in the seat a bit.
+The seat angle will adjust from 42 to 49 degrees, which makes the Adventure seat one of the most upright.
+Now on to the seat mesh.
+ICE has been way ahead of their competition when it comes to the seat mesh.
+The seat mesh is breathable on the back so your back does not get too hot and sweaty.
+The bottom is breathable as well.
+ICE put in a breathable foam pad in the bottom of the seat to give you some extra support, plus extra comfort.
+The sides of the seat mesh have just the right amount of extra padding to not only cushion you from the seat frame, but also helps hold you in the seat a bit.

 Ride: One thing I do with every trike is to see how far I can push it into a turn to test the trikes stability.
 It can be some what fun to find out where that point is where you end up on a two wheel trike rather than three wheel trike.
-Just about any trike can be prodded into lifting a wheel if pushed far enough.
+Just about any trike can be prodded into lifting a wheel, if pushed far enough.
 The wider you make the trike and the more reclined you sit, the harder it is to get that wheel to come up.
-With the Adventure FS I would not call this trike glued to the ground but for normal riding it is very stable.
-If you want that feeling where I can take a corner at any speed the Sprint or better yet the Vortex is the trike for you.
-The indirect steering that ICE offers is precise and accurate the feeling is light and you do not have to use much effort to make the trike go where you want it to go.
+With the Adventure Trikes, I would not call this trike glued to the ground but for normal riding it is very stable.
+If you want that feeling where I can take a corner at any speed, the Sprint, or better yet, the Vortex is the trike for you.
+The indirect steering that ICE offers is precise and accurate.
+The feeling is light and you do not have to use much effort to make the trike go where you want it to go.

-In conclusion: I found the Adventure FS 26 to be one of the most comfortable trikes I have ever ridden.
+In conclusion: I found the Adventure 26, with the front and rear suspension, to be one of the most comfortable trikes I have ever rode.
 The workmanship is flawless and all accessories fit perfectly.
 Is this the perfect trike for everyone?
-Probably not but it is close to being the perfect trike for most trike customers.
-If you are the casual trike rider and want to set more upright the Adventure is for you.
+Probably not, but it is close to being the perfect trike for most trike customers.
+If you are the casual trike rider and want to sit more upright, the Adventure is for you.
 If you are going to ride it like you just stole it, then you would want to be on the Sprint or Vortex.

 Pros: High seat and very adjustable angle, amazingly comfortable ride, great fit and finish.
-Top drawer quality on all aspect of the trike and accessories.
+Top drawer quality on all aspects of the trike and accessories.

 Best place to buy: Your local ICE bike dealer or www.industrialbicycles.com